01 of 09

-Most care instructions advise to cut it down to a few inches above ground in late winter to early spring and to divide clumps when the grass's growth begins to weaken.
-In mild climates, moderate, frost-free temperatures allow fountain grass to grow throughout the year, periodic grooming can turn your Pennisetum into a perennial.Continue to 3 of 10 below.
+Some care instructions advise to cut grasses down to a few inches above ground in fall or spring and to divide clumps when the grass's growth begins to weaken.
+In mild climates, moderate, frost-free temperatures allow fountain grass to grow throughout the year.
+Periodic grooming can turn your Pennisetum into a perennial.Continue to 3 of 9 below.

-Like any project, gather your tools and stuff before you get down to business.
-What you'll need:Continue to 4 of 10 below.
+Like any project, gather your gardening tools before you get down to business.
+What you'll need:Continue to 4 of 9 below.